 The challenge with the ceiling is to work against gravity.
-However it proved to be fairly easy for 2 people.
-We won’t go in details here, because there is not much to say…
+However, it proved to be fairly easy for 2 people.
+We won’t go in to details here because there is not much to say…

-We left the Thinsulate as shown in the picture above for several months and we did not loose a piece.
+We left the Thinsulate as shown in the picture above for several months and we did not lose a piece.
 The 3M 90 spray adhesive is doing a great job!

 Large cutouts were filled with insulation:

 We also filled the cavities where possible:

 The plastic panel is attached with several push pins.
 They are fairly easy to remove with a flat screwdriver, or you can do it with a push pin pliers.

 Since the sliding door is exposed to exterior elements, there is a plastic sheet to protect the door mechanism.
-The plastic sheet can be removed simply by pulling it; the goo should remained glued to it for later re-assembly.
+The plastic sheet can be removed simply by pulling it; the goo should remain glued to it for later re-assembly.

 Thinsulate was then placed in the cutouts:

-We could go on forever about R values, thermal bridge, etc, but here are the real questions:
+We could go on forever about R values, thermal bridges, etc., but here are the real questions:

 Q: How does our insulation solution (Thinsulate, EZ-Cool, and Insulated Window Covers) perform in real life?

 A: It’s GREAT!
-It does what it’s suppose to: keep us warm in winter, keep us cool in summer.
+It does what it’s supposed to: keep us warm in winter, keep us cool in summer.